Filing a consumer complaint

 We will contact you by email, mail or phone within 15 business days.

-Complaints will be examined on a case-by-case basis in order to determine what action, if any, should be taken.
-The ministry’s involvement may take the form of:
+Complaints will be examined on a case-by-case basis to determine what action, if any, should be taken based on the facts and evidence available.
+Depending on the legislation and statute, the ministry’s involvement may include:

 - referring you to an organization or government office that is better suited to deal with the complaint